rjitosho/home/index.md

 <header>
 <h1><span class="image left"><img src="{{ site.url }}{{ site.baseurl }}/images/profile.jpg" alt="" /></span>Hello!</h1>

-<p>I am a graduate student at Stanford University and work on projects spanning motion planning, mobile systems, and soft robotics.
-I am co-advised by Allison Okamura, director of the <a href="https://charm.stanford.edu/">CHARM Lab</a>, and Zac Manchester, director of the <a href="https://roboticexplorationlab.org/">REX Lab</a>.</p>
+<p>I am a graduate student at Stanford University and a member of the <a href="https://charm.stanford.edu/">CHARM Lab</a>.
+I completed my undergraduate degree at the Massachusetts Institute of Technology, where I worked on projects in robotics and solar-powered electric vehicles.
+My current interests span the areas of motion planning and controls, mobile systems, and soft robotics.</p>

-<p>I completed my undergraduate degree at the Massachusetts Institute of Technology, where I worked on projects in robotics and solar-powered electric vehicles.</p>
+<p>Feel free to check out my past projects below, and my resume/publications can be accessed from the navigation bar.</p>
 </header>

 {% include tiles.html %}